BPS Welcome Services

 Boston Public Schools has three exam schools: Boston Latin Academy, Boston Latin School, and the John D. O'Bryant School of Mathematics and Science.
 All three schools accept new students for grades 7 and 9.
 John D. O’Bryant School accepts a small number of new students in grade 10.

-Current BPS grade 8 exam school students are eligible to apply for grade 9 admission to a different exam school.
+BPS students in grade 8 attending an exam school are eligible to apply for grade 9 admission to a different exam school, if they wish.

-To sign up for the BPS Exam Schools Mailing List and receive updates regarding Exam Schools admissions throughout the year, please fill out this brief form.
+Please fill out this brief form to sign up for the BPS Exam Schools Mailing List and receive updates regarding the application process throughout the year.

 -